faylward/markerfinder/README.md

 testproject.cogs.txt                This is a cogs-formatted file that, together with the marerfinder_proteins.faa file, can be used as input for an ETE3 species tree workflow
 (http://etetoolkit.org/documentation/ete-build/).

-#### to continue on and make a concatenated alignment

-If you want to make a concatenated alignment you have two main options- 1) take the output files from markerfinder.py and use them as input for the ETE3 toolkit, or 2) use the get_alignment.py script to align and concatenate the marker proteins found with markerfinder.py.

-get_alignment.py requires Clustal Omega in your PATH.

-#### Example usage: python get_alignment.py testproject.proteins.faa testproject.cogs.txt concat_alignment.aln

-This will create the concat_alignment.aln file, which is a concatented alignment of all markers used by markerfinder.py.
-Note that this alignment is not trimmed in any way, so you probably want to do that afterwards using trimAl or a similar program.
-This script will also create a folder called "alignments" with the individually aligned markers, in case you want to inspect those alignments.
-If genes are missing, in the case of incomplete genomes, the protein sequence is replaced with a string of Xs in that portion of the alignment.

-#### starting from nucleotide files
-If you are starting this whole process with nucleotide files you can predict proteins first with the prodigal_launcher.py script.
-This is just a simple script that goes through a folder of .fna or .fa nucleotide fasta files and predicts proteins.

-#### Example usage: python prodigal_launcher.py nucl_folder prot_folder